 Former Vice Chair and Regional Managing Partner, EY

 Chair of the Finance Committee and member of the Audit Committee

 Ms. Kissire held multiple senior leadership positions at EY during her career from 1979 to 2015, serving most recently as Vice Chair and Regional Managing Partner, member of the Americas Executive Board and member of the Global Practice Group.
 Other positions held include the U.S. Vice Chair of Sales and Business Development and National Director of Retail and Consumer Products Tax Services.
 Throughout her career at EY, Ms. Kissire’s leadership skills and vision were leveraged for strategic firm initiatives and programs such as their Partner Advisory Council, Strategy Task Force, Gender Equity Task Force, Vision 2000 Sales Task Force, and global Vision 2020.
 Ms. Kissire also serves as a director and Chair of the Audit Committee of Cable One, Inc., a company that provides customers with cable television, high-speed Internet and telephone services, and a director, Chair of the Nominating and Corporate Governance Committee and member of the Compensation Committee of Axalta Coating Systems Ltd., a manufacturer of liquid and powder coatings.
-Ms. Kissire also serves as a director and member of the Audit and Environmental, Health, Safety, Quality and Public Policy Committees of Celanese Corporation, a global chemical and specialty materials company that engineers and manufactures a wide variety of products.
+Ms. Kissire also serves as a director, Chair of the Audit Committee and member of the Environmental, Health, Safety, Quality and Public Policy Committees of Celanese Corporation, a global chemical and specialty materials company that engineers and manufactures a wide variety of products.

 Former President and Chief Executive Officer, TEGNA Inc.

 Chair of the Compensation Committee and member of the Audit Committee